 Aside from the trip cost, what are the additional expenses for this trip?

 Apogee’s tuition costs are meant to be all inclusive and include all meals, accommodations, and activity fees.
-The most significant additional expenses on our Maine Coast Photo program will include travel to and from Maine, a sleeping bag, a camera, and a laptop.
+The most significant additional expenses on our Maine Coast Photo program will include travel to and from Maine, a camera, and a laptop.

 Does my child need to bring their own camera equipment?

 The short answer is yes.
 Enrolled students will receive an equipment list that will provide all of the details.
 In brief, students will need to come to the trip with a digital camera that, at minimum, has the ability to independently control shutter speed, lens aperture, and ISO speed rating.
 Most point-and-shoot cameras have these basic features.
 (If you’re not familiar with these features – don’t fret!
 Any place that sells cameras, even online retailers, can tell you if a camera can do this.)
 You’ll need to bring an extra camera battery and your charging cord.
 Additionally, we ask that students bring a laptop and any cords and/or memory cards needed to connect the camera to the laptop.
 Students will also need a way to download the images from the camera to their computer.
 This can be done with a cable and/or memory card reader.
 Please make sure you have the appropriate cord and/or card reader to connect your camera to the computer.
 Our photo instructor will show students how to download the chosen editing program, pixlr.com or PhotoScapeX, both free programs, upon arrival.
 Please contact the Apogee office with any follow-up questions about these items.